-A great way to gauge the quality of a bag and its suitability to your waste is to look at the thickness specification.
+A great way to gauge the quality of a bag and its suitability for your waste is to look at the thickness specification.
 Plastic thickness is measured in microns ‘um’.
-A heavy duty bag will come in at around 30 microns.
-Light duty will around 20 microns and Super Dooper Extra Heavy Duty will be around 45 microns.
+A heavy-duty bag will come in at around 30 microns.
+Light duty will be around 20 microns and Super Dooper Extra Heavy Duty will be around 45 microns.

 Resist the urge to do this.